google/spiqa/README.md

 ## 📝 TODOs

-- [ ] Starter code snippet for L3Score and instructions to run metric computation scripts.
+- [ ] Instructions to run metric computation scripts.
+- [x] Starter code snippet for L3Score.
 - [x] Release responses by baselines to fully reproduce the reported numbers.
 - [x] Instructions to run evaluation.